gautambatra/notes/tech/hardware/cpu.md

 ```

+## Memory
+* Memory is just an array of bytes from the first byte of the RAM to the last, where we can load/store data to/from registers
+* CPU doesn't have high level memory concepts like allocation, objects, new, delete, garbage collection, etc

 ## Making the CPU run our program faster
 * Two main ways:
     1. Reduce the number of instructions fed to the CPU